Creating a Da○saba○bar (First Issue)

 The survivor asset pack contains some good materials, so I will use them

-set them to the Animator.
+set them up in the Animator.

 This is what it looks like when moved (standby motion)